SpiriitLabs/form-filter-bundle/docs/advanced/working-with-other-bundles.md

         $form = $this->formFactory->create(new ItemFilterType());

         if ($request->query->has($form->getName())) {
-            // manually bind values from the request
+            // manually bind values from the request; replace this block with $form->handleRequest($request)
+            // to use the persistence feature, and never keep both
             $form->submit($request->query->get($form->getName()));

             // build the query from the given form object